Roy-lab/scMTNI/README.md

 - 6. List of motifs to be used.
 This file should have three tab-separated columns, listing the regulator, target, and motif score

-x : Maximum # of regulators to be used for a given target. v : Used for cross-validation.
-Can be left at 1. p : default 0.5.
-The probability that an edge is present in the root cell. l : List of the orthogroups (id #s) to be considered as regulators.
-Note: a regulator must also be present in the species-specific list of regulators given in the species-specific config file (parameter f) n : List of the orthogroups (id #s) to be considered as targets.
-Note: a target must also be present in the species-specific list of targets given in the species-specific config file (parameter f) d : The cell lineage tree to be used.
+x : Maximum # of regulators to be used for a given target.

+v : Used for cross-validation.
+Can be left at 1.

+p : default 0.5.
+The probability that an edge is present in the root cell.

+l : List of the orthogroups (id #s) to be considered as regulators.
+Note: a regulator must also be present in the species-specific list of regulators given in the species-specific config file (parameter f)

+n : List of the orthogroups (id #s) to be considered as targets.
+Note: a target must also be present in the species-specific list of targets given in the species-specific config file (parameter f)

+d : The cell lineage tree to be used.
 This file should have 5 columns describing the tree:
-1. Child cell
+- 1. Child cell
-2. Parent cell
+- 2. Parent cell
-3. Branch-specific gain rate (The probability that an edge is gained in a child given that the edge is absent in the predecessor cell)
+- 3. Branch-specific gain rate (The probability that an edge is gained in a child given that the edge is absent in the predecessor cell)
-4. Branch-specific loss rate (The probability that an edge is lost in a child given that the edge is present in the predecessor cell) m : A file describing the orthology relationships.
+- 4. Branch-specific loss rate (The probability that an edge is lost in a child given that the edge is present in the predecessor cell)

+m : A file describing the orthology relationships.
 The first column of this file is of the format OGID{NUMBER}_{DUP}.
 Each NUMBER represents an orthogroup.
 For orthogroups with duplications, DUP is the duplication count/id.
-If there are no duplications in the dataset being used, DUP will always be 1. s : A list of the cells present in the OGIDS file (parameter m), in the order they exist in the OGIDS file
+If there are no duplications in the dataset being used, DUP will always be 1.

+s : A list of the cells present in the gene file (parameter m), in the order they exist in the gene file